J2K101000101/ora/README.md

 1. https://mcmc-jags.sourceforge.io/
 2. https://github.com/yeagle/jags-wiener

+For fitting the data:
-CleanedTraining is the cleaned training data that you will need to fit in demo_ora_fit.R.

-demo_ora_fit.R requires DM_wiener where contains the model details.
+CleanedTraining is the cleaned training data that you will need to fit in demo_ora_fit.R. demo_ora_fit.R requires DM_wiener where contains the model details.

+For others:
+to be continue...